 Our names are Mrs Haworth and Mrs Bennett and we are the class teachers of Hedgehogs class.
-Mrs Haworth teaches the class every Monday to Wednesday and Mrs Bennett teaches every Thursday and Friday.
-The other adults who will be working in our classroom during the week are Mrs Robins, Mrs Bluett and Mrs Beddis.
+Mrs Haworth teaches the class at the start of the week and Mrs Bennett teaches every Thursday and Friday.
+The other adults who will be working in our classroom during the week are Mrs Robins, Mrs Bluett and Mrs Farrugia

-Hedgehogs PE days remain on a Wednesday and Friday so please ensure that your child wears their PE kit to school on these days.
+Hedgehogs PE days are Wednesday and Friday so please ensure that your child wears their PE kit to school on these days.

 We look forward to an exciting and busy Autumn term filled with many engaging learning opportunities.